What You Need to Know About Bipolar vs. Monopolar Electrosurgical Procedures for Your Veterinary Practice

 Veterinary surgery has advanced beyond the traditional, conventional techniques, which focused on scalpels, for a myriad of surgical applications.
 Newer, energy-based techniques like electrosurgery have paved the way for faster and more efficient surgical procedures.

 Electrosurgical Units, or ESUs, are becoming more popular with both routine and sophisticated veterinary procedures.
 Electrosurgical procedures help to reduce the time for anesthesia.
 In addition, less time is required for post-surgical healing.
 Today, ESUs are generally the accepted options for a number of veterinary procedures, including:

 Dermal lesions treatment

 In fact, ESUs are used in more than 80 percent of all surgical procedures, including veterinary.
-Using the line of Bovie Aaron ESU products the benefits of electrosurgery vs traditional scalpel-based surgery are worth the transition, and include:
+Using the line of Bovie ESU products the benefits of electrosurgery vs traditional scalpel-based surgery are worth the transition, and include:

 The ability to promptly stop bleeding

 Sophisticated, precision sculpting

 Less pet patient time spent in the facility

 Instead of traditional procedures, utilizing scalpels, electrosurgery utilizes either bipolar or monopolar options with a high-frequency electrical current for cutting, coagulating, desiccating and fulgurating tissue.
 Each methodology requires specific instruments, and each has its own specific advantages.
 Understanding the differences in their individual modalities helps in understanding the differences in how they are applied.